 Let's finish May with a bang.

-Here are 3 insights, 2 findings, and 1 action to ponder this week.
+Here are three insights, two findings, and one action to ponder this week.

 3 INSIGHTS FROM ME